grayodesa/terminal42/wp-content/plugins/sumome/Readme.txt

 = Automatically Connect with major email providers =

-Our email list builder easily connects with all major email providers including Aweber, MailChimp, Constant Contact, GetResponse and Campaign Monitor.
+Our email list builder easily connects with all major email providers including MailChimp, Aweber, Constant Contact, Campaign Monitor, GetResponse, ActiveCampaign, MyEmma, Mad Mimi, Infusionsoft, Feedblitz, HubSpot, MyNewsletterBuilder, Inbox First, Sailthru, Klaviyo, Vero, Pardot, Zapier, Ontraport, ExactTarget, Vertical Response, Drip, MailerLite, WhatCounts, ConvertKit, MailJet, and Maropost.
 This means that if you use an email manager like MailChimp, your new subscribers can automatically subscribe to your list instantly.

 Alternately, you can simply set List Builder to collect email addresses that you can export in CSV format.